Background

 Clinical studies are needed to determine whether TXA should be routinely used as an adjunctive therapy of hemoptysis in CF, or whether it should be reserved for patients who have failed conventional therapies.
 No conclusive data are available concerning the benefits or the disadvantages of both medical and surgical treatments.

-A proposed clinical trial (NCT01496196) started in 2011 should have been relevant to have information about the potential therapeutic role of inhaled tranexamic acid in patients with non massive major hemoptysis in adults without CF compared to a placebo group at the dosage of 500mg/5ml 3-4 times a day.
-But the study has passed its completion date and status has not been verified in more than two years.
+A proposed clinical trial (NCT01496196) started in 2011 should could be relevant to have information about the potential therapeutic role of inhaled tranexamic acid in patients with non massive major hemoptysis in adults without CF compared to a placebo group at the dosage of 500mg/5ml 3-4 times a day.
+But the study has passed its completion date and status has not been updated in the last years.

 There is still no consensus on the agents which should be used for preventing recurrence of hemoptysis in people with CF.